Malachi 3 – The Messenger of the Covenant

 · Private (not done to make us known as generous givers).

 iv.
 As well, 2 Corinthians 9 tells us that giving must be:

 vi.
-If our question is, “how little can I give and still please God?” then our heart isn’t in the right place at all.
+If our question is, “How little can I give and still please God?” then our heart isn’t in the right place at all.
 We should have the attitude of some early Christians, who essentially said: “We’re not under the tithe – we can give more!”
-Giving and financial management are spiritual issues not just a financial issues (Luke 16:11).
+Giving and financial management are spiritual issues not only financial issues (Luke 16:11).

 i.
 The tithe in Israel was also to be used to help the poor, and once every three years some of it was put aside for that purpose (Deuteronomy 14:28-29).
 Still, the main purpose for the tithe was to support the tribe of Levi and the priests (Deuteronomy 14:27).

 e.
-And try Me now in this: It’s hard to find a comparable passage of Scripture – where the Lord commands His people to test Him.
-Here, in regard to giving and His blessing of it, He tells His people “try Me now in this.”
-“See if you can give to Me and be the poorer for it.
+And try Me now in this: It’s hard to find a comparable passage of Scripture – where the LORDcommanded His people to test Him.
+Here, in regard to giving and His blessing of it, He told His people “try Me now in this.”
+It was as if God said, “See if you can give to Me and be the poorer for it.
 See if you can out-give Me.”

 i.
 “The context for God’s words about tithes is the teaching that God is faithful.
 The matter of tithes is only an illustration of that teaching.”
 (Boice)

 f.
-Open for you the windows of heaven and pour out for you such blessing that there will not be room enough to receive it: This is the response God promises when His people give as He tells them to.
-He will bless them both with provision and protection (I will rebuke the devourer).
+Open for you the windows of heaven and pour out for you such blessing that there will not be room enough to receive it: This is the response God promised when His people give as He told them to.
+He would bless them both with provision and protection (I will rebuke the devourer).

 i.
 The reference to the windows of heaven reminds us of the glorious account of provision in 2 Kings 7, when God provided in a completely unexpected way.
 God has resources that we know nothing about, and it is often of no help to try and figure out – or worry about – how God will provide.